Exponentially growing finite energy solutions for the Klein-Gordon equation on sub-extremal Kerr spacetimes

-Here $\pi$ denotes the deformation tensor of $X$.
 This vanishes if and only if $X$ is Killing.
 In particular, if $\psi$ solves the Klein-Gordon equation and $X$ is Killing, we find that $\mathbf{J}^X_{\alpha}$ is divergence free.
 In this case, for any two homologous hypersurfaces $\Sigma_1$ and $\Sigma_2$, the divergence theorem gives a conservation law:

 Here $n_{\Sigma_i}$ denotes the (future oriented) normal to the hypersurface $\Sigma_i$, and the integrals are with respect to the natural volume forms (the ones that make the divergence theorem true).
 For the identity (\ref{conserve}) to be useful, we need some positivity of $\mathbf{J}^X_{\alpha}n^{\alpha}_{\Sigma_i}$.
-One may show (see \cite{n3}) that $\mathbf{J}^X_{\alpha}n^{\alpha}_{\Sigma_i}$ is a positive definite non-degenerate quadratic form in $\psi$ and its derivatives at a point $x_0$ if and only if $X$ and $n_{\Sigma_i}$ are timelike at $x_0$.
+One may show (see \cite{n3}) that $\mathbf{J}^X_{\alpha}n^{\alpha}_{\Sigma_i}$ is a positive definite non-degenerate quadratic form in $\psi$ and its derivatives at a point $x_0$ if and only if $X$ and $n_{\Sigma_i}$ are timelike and future directed at $x_0$.
 If we allow the quadratic form to be degenerate, then we may allow $X$ and $n_{\Sigma_i}$ to also be null.
 The significance of superradiance for stability problems should now be clear.

 Of course, the canonical example of a spacetime admitting superradiance is Kerr.\footnote{Note that any spacetime of the form $(\mathbb{R} \times M,-dt^2 + g_M)$, with $(M,g_M)$ a Riemannian manifold, admits a globally defined timelike Killing vector field corresponding to time translation.
-Thus, superradiance is a truly Lorentzian phenomenon.}\footnote{The next most interesting examples from the instability point of view are perhaps ``small'' Kerr-Ads black holes.} The geometry of Kerr is reviewed in section \ref{kerr}; for now, let us simply recall that there is a unique Killing vector field which is timelike at infinity and that this vector field is spacelike on (almost all of) the horizon.
+Thus, superradiance is a truly Lorentzian phenomenon.

+After the Kerr spacetime, the next most interesting examples from the instability point of view are perhaps ``small'' Kerr-AdS black holes \cite{n20}, \cite{n21}.} The geometry of Kerr is reviewed in section \ref{kerr}; for now, let us simply recall that there is a unique (up to normalization) Killing vector field which is future directed and timelike at infinity and that this vector field is spacelike on (almost all of) the horizon.